 I started trying to listen.
 I started trying to look for those who were struggling.
 I started trying to encourage and give hope.
 I started trying to respond with empathy, warmth, and compassion to everyone I met.

-My fears were confirmed a few years back when a Facebook friend made a comment to the effect that I had a big heart but needed to learn how to tone things down lest I be misunderstood.
+My fears were confirmed a few years back when a Facebook friend made a comment to the effect that I had a big heart but came off in awkward ways.
 The person intended no harm, indeed, was actually trying to help me.
 And, in all honesty, the statement is true.
 The person had no way of knowing just how much I feared this exact thing, or for how long I'd struggled with it.
-Even with no malice, having someone I respected publicly articulate my worst fear covered me with icy shame.
+Still, even with no malice, having someone I respected publicly articulate my worst fear covered me with icy shame.
 I froze.

 It was ironic to come to the point where I no longer cared about the stuff we usually worry about, the normal markers of success.
 I didn't care about money or influence or being a famous author or anything.
 I just wanted to be kind and warm.
 But my personality, with it's lack of limits, it's constant state of being too-much-something, now created a barrier to what I wanted to accomplish.
 I think beyond that, we don't often conceptualize men as healers or nurturers, and so that likely contributed to this general clunkiness.

 For a while, I just stopped trying, paralyzed by that shame, by the knowledge that I was, indeed, awkward and probably ridiculous.